grantcolley/dotnetwhat/README.md

 #### Visual Studio GitHub Copilot Chat
 > GitHub Copilot Chat.
 Use the Copilot free plan in Visual Studio.
 GitHub Pro subscription does not include Copilot Pro.

+> [!TIP]
+>
+> In short:
+>
+> You give the job to GitHub Copilot Agent.
+Copilot gives reasoning jobs to GPT-5 mini.
+GPT-5 mini tells Copilot what it wants to do.
+Copilot performs those actions in Visual Studio and feeds the results back to GPT-5 mini until the job is finished.

 In your Visual Studio Copilot Chat UI, Agent and GPT-5 mini are two different layers:

 Agent = how Copilot operates.